stelcodes/nuzzle/README.md

  :nuzzle/render-content (fn [] [:p "The first step to learning Clojure is pressing the ( key."])

- ;; A boolean indicating whether this page is a draft or not ;; Used by nuzzle.core/serve, develop, and publish via :remove-drafts? keyword argument to remove unfinished page entries ;; Optional, defaults to nil
+ ;; A boolean indicating whether this page is a draft or not ;; Used by nuzzle.core/serve, develop, and publish via :remove-drafts keyword argument to remove unfinished page entries ;; Optional, defaults to nil
  :nuzzle/draft? false